The difference between genuine and

 What are non-genuine savings?

-Tip: Non-genuine savings aren’t ‘non-genuine’ forever.
-If the non-genuine savings are held in your account for at least three months, then they could be classified as genuine savings.
+Tip: If non-genuine savings are held in your account for at least three months, they may be reclassified as genuine savings by some lenders.

 Are gifts and lump sums considered non-genuine or genuine